 Do you think you already know how to crop?
 You are wrong – most probably.
 There is much more to cropping than what we think we know.
 I was also surprised when I learnt it myself.
 Explore this and decide for yourself!

-Here is a quick video which explains all the methods of cropping.
+Here is a quick video which explains all the methods.

 The original crop

 This is what all of us know.
 Click on a Picture – go to Picture Tools – Click on CROP button and four adjustment handles appear.
 We move each one of them to crop the area we want to keep.
 This usually requires a lot of trial and error to get the precise outcome.

 So far all good.
 But there is more.
 Much more.

 First resize then drag